 Currency: The official currency in Bali is the Indonesian rupiah which is abbreviated to Rp although the official currency code is IDR. $1 US converts to around Rp 14057, €1 is worth about Rp 15516 and £1 will get you about Rp 18142.
 Those big numbers can be confusing but they mostly only use notes which helps.
 Here's a helpful guide on getting used to the currency in Bali.

 Tipping culture: Tipping isn't expected in Ubud in general but as wages are generally pretty low you might like to tip a few extra dollars for good service at hotels, restaurants, for your driver or tour guide in Ubud.

 Internet access: Free, fast WiFi can be found in most cafes, restaurants, hotels and malls in Bali, which is partly why it's such a popular destination for digital nomads.
 If you know you're going to need a lot of bandwidth while you're in Ubud then you might like to bring a portable WiFi device with you or purchase a local SIM card package that you can pick up when you arrive at the airport.

-Online privacy: While Ubud and the rest of Bali) is gay friendly, the rest of Indonesia is not.
+Online privacy: Whilst Ubud (and the rest of Bali) is gay friendly, the rest of Indonesia is not.
 The government heavily regulates the internet, frequently blocking LGBTQ websites and apps, which include Grindr.
 If you want to ensure you're able to use online gay dating apps without any issues, we recommend using a virtual private network like ExpressVPN.
 We always use this when we travel.
 It's affordable, reliable and easy to set up.
 It also allows you to browse anonymously by hiding your location.

 Accommodation: There are plenty of other gorgeous places to stay in Ubud besides the ones we've mentioned here.
 We always use Booking.com to find our accommodation when travelling since they offer excellent prices, 24/7 online support and free cancellation for many listings.